Ernyoke/certified-aws-solutions-architect-professional/05-compute/ec2.md

 - Can be created across multiple AZs in a region
 - At creation we specify the number of partition per AZ (max 7 per AZ)
 - Each partition has its own rack with isolated power and networking
-- We can launch as many instances as we need in a partition group
+- We can launch as many instances as we need in a partition group.
+We can select the partition by hand or we can let EC2 decide on a partition for a new instance
 - Use cases for partition groups: HDFS, HBase, Cassandra, topology aware applications
 - Instances can be placed in a specific partition or we can let AWS to decide

 ## EC2 Spot Instances

 - Can get a discount of up to 90% compared to On Demand instances